openaps/AndroidAPSdocs/docs/CROWDIN/es/index.rst

-Welcome to the AndroidAPS documentation
+Bienvenido a la documentación sobre AndroidAPS
 ==============================================

 AndroidAPS is an open source app for people living with insulin-dependent diabetes that acts as an artificial pancreas system (APS) on Google Android smartphones.
 Main components are different openAPS software algorithms which aim to do what a living pancreas does: keeping blood sugar levels within healthy limits by using automated insulin dosing (AID).
 Additionally, you need at least a supported and FDA/CE approved insulin pump and continuous glucose meter.